Niall Ferguson

-Ferguson writes and lectures on international history, economic history, financial history and the history of the British Empire and American imperialism.
+Ferguson writes and lectures on international history, economic history, financial history, and the history of the British Empire and American imperialism.
 He holds positive views concerning the British Empire.
-He once ironically called himself "a fully paid-up member of the neo-imperialist gang" following the 2003 invasion of Iraq.
 In 2004, he was one of Time magazine's 100 most influential people in the world.
-Ferguson has written and presented numerous television documentary series, including The Ascent of Money, which won an International Emmy award for Best Documentary in 2009.
+Ferguson has written and presented numerous television documentary series, including The Ascent of Money, which won an International Emmy Award for Best Documentary in 2009.
+In 2024, he was knighted by King Charles III for services to literature.

 Ferguson has been a contributing editor for Bloomberg Television and a columnist for Newsweek.
-He began writing a twice-a-month column for Bloomberg Opinion in June 2020.
+He began writing a semi-monthly column for Bloomberg Opinion in June 2020 and has also been a regular columnist at The Spectator and the Daily Mail.
+In 2021, he became a joint-founder of the new University of Austin.
+Since June 2024, he is a bi-weekly columnist at The Free Press.
+Ferguson has also contributed articles to many journals including Foreign Affairs and Foreign Policy.
+He has been described as a conservative and called himself a supporter of Ronald Reagan and Margaret Thatcher.

-Early life
+Early life and education

 Ferguson was born in Glasgow, Scotland, on 18 April 1964 to James Campbell Ferguson, a doctor, and Molly Archibald Hamilton, a physics teacher.
 Ferguson grew up in the Ibrox area of Glasgow in a home close to the Ibrox Park football stadium.
 He attended The Glasgow Academy.
-He was brought up as, and remains, an atheist, though he has encouraged his children to study religion and attends church occasionally.
+He was brought up as an atheist, although he has encouraged his children to study religion and attends church occasionally.
+In a 2023 interview with Jordan Peterson, Ferguson declared: "I'm a lapsed atheist ...
+I go to church every Sunday, precisely because having been brought up as an atheist, I came to realise in my career as a historian that not only is atheism a disastrous basis for a society ... but also because I don't think it can be a basis for individual ethical decision making."

 Ferguson cites his father as instilling in him a strong sense of self-discipline and of the moral value of work, while his mother encouraged his creative side.
 His maternal grandfather, a journalist, encouraged him to write.
-He has described his parents as "both very much products of the Scottish Enlightenment."
-Ferguson ascribes his decision to read history at university instead of English literature to two main factors: Leo Tolstoy's reflections on history at the end of War and Peace (which he read at the age of fifteen), and his admiration of historian A. J. P. Taylor.
+He has described his parents as "both very much products of the Scottish Enlightenment".
+Ferguson ascribes his decision to read history at university instead of English literature to two main factors: Leo Tolstoy's reflections on history at the end of War and Peace, which he read as a schoolboy, and his admiration of historian A. J. P. Taylor, with Max Hastings quoting Ferguson as saying that he "wanted to be the AJP Taylor de nos jours".